Rick's Free Auto Repair Advice

 Once the refrigerant has changed states to a gas, it should pick up a maximum of 10°F more heat and then flow out of the evaporator into either the compressor or accumulator to complete the cycle.

 But when a system is low on charge, the gaseous refrigerant stays in the evaporator longer and removes even more heat from the cabin air passing over the coil.
 The refrigerant leaving the evaporator is superheated by more than 10°F. The additional heat the refrigerant removed from the cabin air causes the evaporator temperature to fall below freezing.
 Humidity in the cabin air freezes on the evaporator.
 Over time, the moisture builds to the point where ice blocks the flow of air across the evaporator.
-That shuts off the AC and you no longer get cooling.
+That shuts off the AC, and you no longer get cooling.

-Just like the situation with low refrigerant charge, low airflow caused by a clogged cabin air filter causes the refrigerant to remove too much heat, causing evaporator to freeze.
+Just like the situation with low refrigerant charge, low airflow caused by a clogged cabin air filter causes the refrigerant to remove too much heat, causing the evaporator to freeze.

 Cabin air filter